ilyasergey/YSC2229/source/week-13_exercises.rst

-Implement a procedure that constructs random spanning trees (checking that those are indeed trees) of a connected weighted undirected graph (represented via a linked structure), and tests that the weights of those is not smaller than the one of an MSP, returned by Kruskal's algorithm.
+Implement a procedure that constructs random spanning trees (checking that those are indeed trees) of a connected weighted undirected graph (represented via a linked structure), and tests that the weights of those is not smaller than the one of an MST, returned by Kruskal's algorithm.